Harambe-IT/Sesh/README.md

 Normally these steps should already be completed, but you can try this if nothing else works.

 ### Running the project
-Navigate in a terminal to `../Sesh` and execute `npx react-antive run-android`.
-This will build all the files and link the librairies.
+Navigate in a terminal to `../Sesh` and execute `npx react-native run-android`.
+This will build all the files and link the libraries.
 The first time, this will take a while.
 After first build, consequent builds get faster.